An Act Amended

 “The painting is magical, it’ll be fine now.”

-“Oh… well…” Hermione flushed, realising that she should have known that a painting that opened when it was stabbed would recover from the damage, “Of course… How did you…” This place wasn’t on the Marauder’s Map, of that she was certain.
+“Oh… well…” Hermione flushed, realising that she should have known that a painting which opened when it was stabbed would recover from the damage, “Of course… How did you…” This place wasn’t on the Marauder’s Map, of that she was certain.
 A hidden stairwell would have been too useful to the boys for them to ignore, but how did this newcomer know more about the school than its most enthusiastic tricksters.

 “Isn’t it amazing what you discover with months alone to wander the corridors.”
 Buffy commented, seemingly reading Hermione’s thoughts.